 The highest-priority actions for a enterprise (250+) legal services business in Maryland are: (1) establish a formal ai governance board with documented c-suite representation, a written charter, and regular reporting cycles; (2) implement a centralized ai system registry with risk classification and ownership assigned for every tool in use; and (3) commission annual third-party bias audits for all high-risk ai systems and archive the results in a format suitable for regulatory production.
 These steps do not require outside counsel or enterprise compliance software — they can be executed with existing staff and documented in straightforward internal policies.
 The goal is to move from informal AI usage to documented AI governance, even if that governance is lightweight at first.

 Understanding the financial stakes clarifies the urgency. enterprise penalties are typically calculated per-violation and include enhanced provisions for willful or systematic non-compliance — a failure to implement governance programs across a large AI portfolio can generate eight-figure aggregate liability.
-Under HB 1339, the maximum penalty is Up to $10,000 per violation.
-For a business at this size, that exposure — especially if it accrues on a per-violation basis across multiple AI touchpoints — warrants taking compliance seriously now rather than reactively. as the AI regulatory landscape matures, enterprise companies will face expanding disclosure, auditability, and algorithm transparency requirements — investing in infrastructure that supports regulatory evolution now avoids expensive reactive retrofits.
+Under No comprehensive private-sector AI law, the maximum penalty is N/A. For a business at this size, that exposure — especially if it accrues on a per-violation basis across multiple AI touchpoints — warrants taking compliance seriously now rather than reactively. as the AI regulatory landscape matures, enterprise companies will face expanding disclosure, auditability, and algorithm transparency requirements — investing in infrastructure that supports regulatory evolution now avoids expensive reactive retrofits.

 Beyond the headline compliance obligations, enterprise (250+) legal services businesses in Maryland face specific employer and operator duties tied to how AI interacts with people — employees, customers, applicants, and others affected by automated decisions.
 When AI assists in decisions that affect people's access to services, job opportunities, credit, or housing, Maryland law treats the deploying organization as responsible for the outcome regardless of whether the underlying model was built in-house or acquired from a vendor.
 This means enterprise (250+) operators cannot outsource accountability to their AI provider — vendor contracts should be reviewed for indemnification provisions, compliance representations, and audit rights.
 Documenting the due diligence you performed before selecting and deploying an AI system is itself a compliance requirement in several states, and a strong defense in enforcement proceedings.

 The compliance timeline for a enterprise (250+) legal services business in Maryland has several distinct phases.
-The first phase — inventory and assessment — involves documenting every AI system in use and evaluating whether it falls within the scope of HB 1339.
+The first phase — inventory and assessment — involves documenting every AI system in use and evaluating whether it falls within the scope of No comprehensive private-sector AI law.
 Most compliance experts recommend completing this phase within the first 30 days of any new compliance program.
 The second phase — policy and disclosure — involves drafting the required notices, internal use policies, and vendor agreements.
 A 60-day target is realistic for most enterprise (250+) organizations.
 The third phase — technical controls and ongoing monitoring — involves implementing audit logs, human review checkpoints for high-stakes decisions, and regular bias testing for any AI that affects protected populations.
 This phase is ongoing.
-With Maryland's deadline of October 1, 2026, the first two phases should be completed well before enforcement begins.
+With Maryland's deadline of N/A, the first two phases should be completed well before enforcement begins.

 Maryland Legal Services resources